-The "haloed" information overlaid on the Urban Design Plan was developed in order to show the potential limits of the D2 Project including track alignment, stations/platforms, headhouses, pedestrian portal access, and roadway and sidewalk repairs associated with cut and cover construction.
+The "haloed" information overlaid on the Urban Design Plan was developed in order to show the potential limits of the D2 Project.

-This plan continued to be modified to document alignment revisions, future development decisions, and stakeholder input.
+This plan continues to be modified to document alignment revisions, future development decisions, and stakeholder input.
 The plan shown in this report is the most current.
 All preceding plans developed and presented in public and stakeholder meetings can be found at www.
 DART.org/D2.